 - 2 cups of milk or buttermilk (or enough to cover the calamari)

-- 1/2 cup of flour (optionally, try a 1/4 cup of flour mixed with a 1/4 cup of cornmeal for a more Southern style)
+- 1/2 cup of flour (optionally, try a 1/4 cup of flour mixed with a 1/4 cup of corn flour or cornmeal for a more Southern style)

 - 1/2 teaspoon baking powder

 - 1/8 teaspoon ground black pepper

 - Canola or vegetable oil (enough to fill an inch deep in a pot or pan)

 - 1/2 teaspoon paprika

 - Banana pepper rings